Valentino Rossi: Suzuka 8 Hours

-Valentino Rossi participated in one race of the FIM Endurance World Championship (EWC), the Suzuka 8 Hours in Japan.
+Rossi participated in one race of the FIM Endurance World Championship (EWC), the Suzuka 8 Hours in Japan.
 He took part in the event in 2000, teaming up with Colin Edwards at the Castrol Honda Team and riding a Honda RC51.
 Unfortunately, they failed to finish.
 In 2001, Rossi teamed up with Colin Edwards and Manabu Kamada for Team Cabin Honda, and eventually won the title.
 They completed 217 laps on a Honda RC51, finishing ahead of Tadayuki Okada and Alex Barros by a narrow margin.
 Rossi became the first Italian rider in history to win the race.
 Rossi and Edwards managed to finish in 14th place in the final standings of the FIM Endurance World Championship.

 Formula One

 Rossi tested the Ferrari Formula One car in 2006 from 31 January to 2 February at the Circuit Ricardo Tormo in Valencia.
 The first test saw Rossi spin out on the damp track into the gravel trap, ending his day.
 On the second day, he posted the ninth fastest time of fifteen drivers, approximately one second behind Michael Schumacher, who himself was third fastest.
 Rossi lapped faster than seasoned drivers Red Bull Racing's Mark Webber and David Coulthard and Toyota F1's Jarno Trulli.
 On the final day of testing, Rossi was just a little more than a half second behind Schumacher's best time.
 Schumacher hailed Rossi as having immense talent and said he would be perfectly capable of moving to Formula One and being competitive immediately.

 In May 2006, Rossi announced that he would be staying in MotoGP until he felt his work on the motorbike was "finished".
 Ferrari driver Schumacher said that he felt "saddened" by Rossi's decision but supported it.
 In 2008, Rossi tested a Ferrari F2008 at Mugello Circuit on 20 and 21 November 2008.
 Rossi's best time of 1:22.5 was only 1.5 seconds off Kimi Räikkönen best at Ferrari's previous Mugello test.
 In January 2010, Rossi said he believed he would be too old for F1 once he retired.
 Stefano Domenicali, Ferrari's Formula One Team principal, however, reasserted his wish to have a third Ferrari on the F1 grid driven by Rossi, whilst confirming that Rossi would test an older Ferrari F1 car on 21 and 22 January 2010.